nagadheerajb/java-azdo-appservice/README.md

       ![create new approval](img/createNewApproval.png)<br>

-   - Include the environement in the desired stage
+   - Include the environment in the desired stage
  -
       ```yaml
       - stage: QA